iamcco/vim-language-server/README.md

-        "runtimepath": true,      // if index runtimepath's vim files this will effect the suggest "gap": 100,               // index time gap between next file "count": 3,               // count of files index at the same time "workDirPatterns" : ["strange-root-pattern", ".git", "autoload", "plugin"] // Names of files used as the mark of project root.
+        "runtimepath": true,      // if index runtimepath's vim files this will effect the suggest "gap": 100,               // index time gap between next file "count": 3,               // count of files index at the same time "projectRootPatterns" : ["strange-root-pattern", ".git", "autoload", "plugin"] // Names of files used as the mark of project root.
 If empty, the default value [".git", "autoload", "plugin"] will be used
       },
       "suggest": {
         "fromVimruntime": true,   // completionItems from vimruntime's vim files